mzaintariqdev/Project-Details/README.md

 These are just a few of the private projects.
 There are also **other projects that are fully public**, which you can explore in this repository.

-Please navigate to each project folder to view its dedicated README for full details.
+Please navigate to each project file to view its dedicated README for full details.